DrCuis/How-to-guides/200-Layout/210-Layout-Tour/LayoutTourPart2.md

 Exploring morph layouts in Cuis
 ===============================

-In LayoutTour.md we saw how LayoutMorphs and LayoutSpecs can be used to maintain layout relationships between Morphs in graphic code.
+In LayoutTour part 1, we saw how LayoutMorphs and LayoutSpecs can be used to maintain layout relationships between Morphs in graphic code.

 Here we explore how to set up layouts in Smalltalk code.